 Reasons to Use Twitter in the Sociology Classroom

-You can read the full narrative of how I have used Twitter to teach sociology to college students over the past 6 years in the two part series on @SociologyTheory.
+You can read the full narrative of how I have used Twitter to teach sociology to college students for over six years in the two part series about @SociologyTheory.
+The first is titled, The Story of @SociologyTheory: Origins and Initial Reviews, and the second is called, The Story of @SociologyTheory: Sociology Twitter Assignments.
 Here, though, I would like to give readers a quick glance at some of my best reasons to use Twitter to teach sociology.

 1. Provides insight into social discourse.

 As a sociologist, “social discourse” was one of the original reasons why I brought Twitter into my classroom.
 I taught Social Problems by training students to analyze competing narratives, and Sociology of Race and Ethnicity by showing students how Twitter can be used to disrupt traditional racialized narratives.
 In any case, instructors looking for ways to keep students up-to-date on current events, should look into the Twitterverse.

 When I began conducting research into how Twitter can be used pedagogically, one of the problems I was looking to solve was how to increase student engagement in sociological content.
 What I found was that when tasked with posting to Twitter, students would go to the internet.
 They were watching relevant YouTube videos, reading blogs, and applying sociology to current events.

 3. Provides students a creative outlet for their ideas.